ipfs/ipld-explorer-components/README.md

 ## Background

-This module was extracted from the [IPLD Explorer](https://github.com/ipfs-shipyard/ipld-explorer) so it could be reused from the [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui).
+This module was extracted from the [explore.ipld.io](https://github.com/ipfs-shipyard/ipld-explorer) so it could be reused from the [IPFS Web UI](https://github.com/ipfs/ipfs-webui).

 ## Usage